Kitware/trame/docs/content/docs/cheatsheet.md

 ctrl.on_client_exited = lambda **_: print("Someone is gone...")
 ```

-## Conclusion
+## Conclusion and Next Steps

-The remaining part to learn is all the components available for displaying other 3D graphics, charts, maps and more.
-But right now you've learn the fundamentals on how trame works which should let you build your application simply.
+At this point the fundamentals of trame have been presented.
+To build fully-fledged applications, the next steps are to learn the various components available for displaying 3D graphics, charts, maps and more.
 For more details, please refer to the [tutorial](https://kitware.github.io/trame/docs/tutorial.html) or [API](https://trame.readthedocs.io/en/latest/index.html).

-Trame is a powerful framework for building any kind of application in plain Python.
-From prototypes to professional applications, trame offers an innovative approach for “write once and run anywhere” by allowing your app to migrate from your desktop to a cloud service.
+Trame is a powerful Pyton-based integration framework for creating visual analytics applications.
+From prototypes to professional applications, trame offers an innovative approach to “write once and run anywhere” through applications that run from a desktop to a cloud service using a standard web browser.